Jomarra96/Link_health_monitor/Readme.md

-# Link health sniffer
+# Link health monitor

-Website auto health monitor will scan provided links in the csv file automatically and notify the user from any 404 error occuring in any of the websites.
+Link auto health monitor will scan provided links in the csv file automatically and notify the user from any 404 error occuring in any of the websites.

 ## Table of Contents